Padwolf/WarriorsRoboticsBellatoresCode/readme.md

 # 11300: Bellatores

 ## Overview
-This repository hold the code for FTC team 11300: Bellatores.
+This repository holds the code for FTC team 11300: Bellatores.

 ## Robot components
 ### Holonomic Drive